© Crown copyright 2018

 Any complaints from businesses about unlawful aid or the misuse of aid should be made to the Competition and Markets Authority.

 Businesses should also consult further guidance to be published by the Competition and Markets Authority in early 2019.

-The government intends to pass secondary legislation under the Withdrawal Act in autumn 2018.
+The government intends to pass secondary legislation under the Withdrawal Act in good time for EU Exit.
 This will replicate the existing state aid framework, with only technical modifications to correct deficiencies with the transposed EU law to ensure the regime operates effectively in a domestic context.

 After legislation has passed, the Competition and Markets Authority will publish its own guidance explaining in more detail how it will operate its state aid regulatory function.
 Please also see further information on the Competition and Markets Authority.

 This notice is meant for guidance only.
 You should consider whether you need separate professional advice before making specific preparations.